Siddharth2308/VSCode-4-Embeded-C/README.md

   5. Now Copy paste your make fule into the directory.
   6. Change the MakeFile config according to your buil.
   7. If you need the hex file then remove the burn part.
+  8. After configuring the make file- ctrl+shift+p select Tasks:Configure Task Option.
+      Now-
+        a. remove whole options div.
+        b. remove all the args.
+        c. change the path inside "command" to "make".
+        d. change the lable to anything you like.
+        e. <u>Now Run your app by selecting the option with the lable you have given.</u>

 ### Link to Download Header Files- https://sourceforge.net/projects/winavr/